ReinaMacCredy/trading_bot/memory-bank/activeContext.md

 - ✅ Professional signal formatting
 - ✅ Comprehensive help and documentation
 - ✅ Smooth onboarding experience
+- ✅ Clear deployment instructions for all platforms

+### **Deployment Success**
+- ✅ Multiple deployment options available (VPS, Docker, Heroku, Cloud)
+- ✅ Complete documentation with actual repository URLs
+- ✅ VPS-specific instructions for cfp.io.vn deployment
+- ✅ Systemd service configuration for production reliability
+- ✅ Environment configuration templates and examples

-**The bot has successfully transitioned from development prototype to production-ready application!** 🎉
+**The bot has successfully transitioned from development prototype to production-ready application with complete deployment documentation!** 🎉

-The new configuration system represents a major architectural milestone, enabling professional deployment while maintaining development flexibility.
-All systems are operational and ready for live usage.
+All repository documentation is now standardized and ready for live deployment to cfp.io.vn VPS.
+The new configuration system and deployment options enable professional hosting while maintaining development flexibility.
+All systems are operational and ready for production usage.